Listed as most popular programme in DIT - Irish Times Postgraduate Options 2016 and 2017

 Tom undertook the MSc in Strategic Management (part-time) with DIT because of the specific modules which could add value to his current role such as Analytical Tools and Project Management and also the option to specialise in a chosen area.

 Graduate, Penny Storey

-Penny completed an undergraduate degree in Business and IT at TCD in 2002.
-She had maintained her career through in-house training but to compete for a major promotion she undertook the MSc in Strategic Management as a part-time student over two years, graduating with first class honours in 2012.
-She secured the promotion and is currently Executive Director of a major national research centre.
+Penny completed an undergraduate degree in Business and IT at TCD.
+She had maintained her career through in-house training but to compete for a major promotion she undertook the MSc in Strategic Management as a part-time student over two years, graduating with first class honours.
+She secured the promotion as Executive Director of a major national research centre.

 “I have a broad set of responsibilities and report to, and communicate with, very diverse stakeholders.
 This course equipped me with a pragmatic set of tools to use and gave me the confidence to work comfortably in dynamic situations characterised by a high degree of uncertainty.
 I chose to do a dissertation very closely related to the area in which I work.
 This gave me an understanding that would just not have been available through experiential learning alone.
 The discipline of the study means I have reliable information to use in planning and implementing strategies designed to strengthen the organisation’s future competitiveness.”

 Penny is also undertaking PhD research at the University of Massachusetts, Boston.

 Penny is pictured at her graduation with her daughter Nora who was just a few weeks old when she commenced the course.